Swansea Bay, Gower Peninsula & Brecon Beacons

 Take a scenic drive to the Brecon Beacons National Park which encompasses some of the finest and most varied scenery in Southern Wales.
 Hills of grass and rock tumble and climb around river valleys that lie between sandstone and limestone uplands, peppered with lakes and villages.
 Board the Brecon Mountain Railway which makes a return journey along the full length of the Taff Fechan Reservoir.
 There will be time to visit the locomotive workshop before heading to Wales’ famous distillery of award-winning single malt whiskies at Penderyn where you will have a tour and the opportunity to sample some of the products (NB open-toed footwear is not permitted for the distillery tour).

-Day 5 – After breakfast head homewards with plenty of Welsh memories and a stop en-route at the excellent Bridgend Designer Outlet with over 80 stores to choose from.
+Day 5 – After breakfast head homewards with plenty of Welsh memories.
 Arrive in your hometowns early evening.Back to top

 Aberavon Beach Hotel, Port Talbot